-Following the issuance by WVDED of an NTPE, but prior to requesting a Notice to Proceed with Construction (NTPC), WVDED requires its subgrantees to submit an engineered design to WVDED.
-Included in this NTPC, WVDED requires subgrantee to provide copies of any WVDOH permits, any other applicable permits, clearances, applicable Dig Once notifications, pole attachment agreements, and applicable bonds.
+Following the issuance by WVDED of a Notice to Proceed with Exempt Activities (NTPE), but prior to requesting a Notice to Proceed with Construction (NTPC), WVDED requires its subgrantees to submit an engineered design to WVDED.
+Included in this NTPC, WVDED requires subgrantee to provide copies of any DOH permits, any other applicable permits, clearances, applicable Dig Once Notifications, pole attachment agreements, and applicable bonds as well.
 Should a subgrantee's project occur on private property or property outside of the ROW, WVDED requires the subgrantee to provide evidence of any required easements or clearances as well.
-For projects requiring underlying municipal, county, state, or federal agency approvals, WVDED requires subgrantees to submit evidence of such documentation.
+For projects requiring underlying municipal, county, or State, or Federal agency approvals, WVDED requires subgrantees to submit evidence of such documentation.

 Furthermore, WVDED shall provide subgrantees with specific Engineered Design Requirements detailing guidelines for the designs required to be submitted.
 Included in this process, and in order to request an NTPC from WVDED, subgrantees must provide a Network Design Certification form, a Design Project Checklist, and a Detailed Design Checklist.
 WVDED requires designs be prepared under the review of a Professional Engineer (P.E.), or an engineer with substantial demonstrated experience.
-WVDED requires credentials to be submitted as part of this demonstration.
+WVDED requires credentials to be submitted as part of this.